Pennsylvania officials ask judge to toss Trump lawsuit over election results | Politics

 Pennsylvania officials ask judge to toss Trump lawsuit over election results

-Officials in the battleground state of Pennsylvania on Thursday asked a federal judge to dismiss a lawsuit brought by U.S. President Donald Trump's campaign seeking to prevent the state from certifying its presidential election results.
-In a court filing in the U.S. District Court for the Middle District of Pennsylvania, lawyers for the Pennsylvania secretary of state and seven counties of the state said the case should be tossed.
+Officials in the election battleground state of Pennsylvania on Thursday asked a federal judge to dismiss a lawsuit brought by U.S. President Donald Trump's campaign seeking to prevent the state from certifying its results in the vote for president.
+In court filings in the U.S. District Court for the Middle District of Pennsylvania, lawyers for the Pennsylvania secretary of state and seven counties of the state said the case made vague and unsupported allegations.

+"This lawsuit is meritless on its face and claims fraud without the requisite particularity," lawyers for two counties said in a court filing.
+The officials said they "administered a proper, fair, and secure election" and would vigorously defend the case.

 Democrat Joe Biden clinched the election on Saturday, after media networks and Edison Research called him as the winner of Pennsylvania, putting him over the 270 electoral votes needed to win.
 But Trump has refused to concede and has repeatedly and without evidence claimed there was widespread voter fraud.
 His campaign has filed a string of long-shot lawsuits in several battleground states.